-PSHE (like SMSC) is embedded throughout daily life at Brooklands.
-We model positive relationships, self image and communication skills with others in all our day-to-day interactions, as well as teaching skills explicitly in Circle Time and in P.S.H.E. lessons.
+At Brooklands we follow the Jigsaw PSHE programme.
+Personal, Social, Health and Economic education (PSHE) is embedded throughout daily life at Brooklands.
+We model positive relationships, self-image and communication skills with others in all our day-to-day interactions, as well as teaching skills explicitly in PSHE lessons.

 Please see our policies page for further details on our policies, including SRE (Sex and Relationships) and Drugs.